kimonoki/tg-mstdn/README.md

 # Introduction
-This telegram bot can send toot to a given mastodon instance
+This script creates a telegram bot that can send toot to a given mastodon instance via access token.

 ## Use the bot
 1. Set the token for telegram bot